bprashurjya/Automated-Research-Paper-Classification/README.md

 - `README.md`
   - Provides an overview of the project, including detailed descriptions of all included files and instructions for their use.

-## Installation

-Before running the notebooks, ensure you have Python 3.8+ installed.
-Then, install the required libraries:

 ```bash
 pip install -r requirements.txt